abeocap/blog/_posts/2020-07-09-ama-with-abe.md

 title: AMA with Abe
 ---

+This post may be obsolete.
+Please check the latest blog post or our [Telegram](https://t.me/capfin).

+---

 AMA with [Cap](https://cap.finance) co-founder Abe Osten.
 Questions and answers collected from [Telegram](https://t.me/capfin) conversations.

 ### What's Cap? <a name="a" href='#a' class='permalink'><img src='/assets/images/chain.svg'></a>